Salmon Sushi Bake Recipe

 "Baking it melts everything together, and crisps the rice a bit.
 When you're making it fresh, and everything is hot, you could definitely get away with a shorter bake time, " McGlinn says.
 "If you're using leftovers, that baking step is going to be vital for warming everything through, and melting it all together."

-Top with scallions, and serve
+Top the salmon sushi bake with scallions and serve

 After 20 minutes, remove the sushi bake from the oven, and sprinkle chopped scallions on top.
 "You don't have to serve this as a little circle," McGlinn shares.
 "You can just scoop it into a bowl, and eat it with a fork, chopsticks, or with nori and your hands.
 It can be as fun, or as lazy as you want it to be."
 McGlinn adds that, "I think this would make a really fun party appetizer, if you serve it like a dip with wonton chips."
 Hopefully, this recipe will change the way you eat your sushi.